 Our Forests

-Based on the clean development mechanism, our teak forests are planted on land which had been previously deforested since 1989.
-This, in addition to the management of natural forest, forms the foundation of the Nicaforest project and play a key role in fostering the health of the surrounding ecosystem.
+Our forests are the heart of our high-impact reforestation project, and we treat them accordingly.
+Our land-use initiatives include protected areas, which are natural forests under Nicaforest management, as well as our teak plantations located in previously degraded land.
+Based on the clean development mechanism, our teak forests are planted on land that had been previously deforested since 1989.
+This, in addition to the management of natural forests, forms the foundation of the Nicaforest project and plays a key role in fostering the health of the surrounding ecosystem.

 We are proud of the work that has gone into restoring a previously depleted ecosystem, and thanks to the effort of our team & experts, we can be proud of the impact our plantations have on the environment as a whole.

-67,000 trees planted
+196,000 trees planted

 Rosario de Fatima farm